-It may be seen that TFPG is affected adversely for both small and large firms (Table 6).
-In the initial years, this could be due to a high cost of implementing these projects.
-But, in later years, the negative TFPG effects appear counterintuitive.
+It may be seen that TFPG is affected adversely for both small and large firms (Table later years, the negative TFPG effects appear counterintuitive.
 This could partly be due to the global slow down in the post 2008 period, which led to a dramatic fall in carbon prices and severely affected the CDM firms.
 These results notwithstanding, it is interesting to note that unilateral projects have positive and statistically significant effects on TFPG for both small and large firms.